Q: What are the presets on my Spider Valve Mk II amplifier?

 A: V1 is the booster to the output tubes, V2 is the phase inverter for the output tubes.
 When viewing the SV MKII HD100 upright from the back, V1 is on the right side.
 On the combo, V1 is on the left side.

 Q: Can the Spider Valve Mk II handle another 12A_7 style tube without damage to tubes or circuitry?

 A: Yes, the 12AX7/AT7/AU7/AY7 types, but as these tubes act as a phase inverter and a boost to the power amp (rather than traditionally "cleaning up" the preamp section), you may not get the result you are looking for.
 Care must be taken with this and should be done by a technician well practiced in tube technology and modifications of this type.

 Q: What Line 6 controllers work with the Spider Valve Mk II series amplifier?

 Q: Is there a bias switch to change the power tubes to EL-34s or other power tube types?

-A: No, the Spider Valve Mk II does not offer bias switchable options and was designed to only be used with 6L6 power amp output tubes.
+A: No, the Spider Valve Mk II does not offer bias switchable options and was designed to only be used with 5881WXT type of 6L6 power amp output tubes.